 Get the help you need to navigate your academic career.
 The university’s Academic Advising Services provides walk-in advising to degree-seeking students exploring majors, advising support to faculty and staff across campus, and current information on general education, declaring majors and minors, and academic policies.
 The college’s academic departments also offer advising services to students.

 The Office of Diversity and Student Services enhances the student experience for all Sciences majors and promotes the recruitment, retention, and graduation of African Americans, Native Americans, Latinos and other minority students who are traditionally underrepresented in the sciences.

 The office also helps coordinate events such as Wolfpack Weekend, a two-day visitation recruitment program targeted towards high-achieving rising senior high school students from backgrounds underrepresented in math and science fields.
 The program is open to all students interested in the sciences.
 Participants stay on campus, tour Raleigh, get a glimpse of academic and cultural life at NC State, meet faculty and students, and get to know the College of Sciences and the College of Natural Resources.

 Students working with this office have raised their GPAs and served as officers in university-wide organizations.
 Alumni continue to reach out to students and serve as mentors and role models.
 Follow along on Facebook.

-The Office of the Assistant Dean for Academic Affairs assists Sciences students with changes in academic schedules and curricula.
+The Office of Academic Affairs assists Sciences students with changes in academic schedules and curricula.
 The office also helps students gain approvals for participation in the University Scholars Program and interinstitutional courses.